TheComputerizer/The-Impossible-Library/README.md

 Of course when doing the impossible it has to be done efficiently, so that is the second focus.
 If you see something that does not look good, or you have a suggestion/addition to the library, feel free to let me know and/or make a PR!

+Once I have a decent amount finished for the library I will be making a wiki to help explain exactly how to use the features present in the library!

 Some current features
 - File creation and manipulation
 - Generic image rendering to the screen
 - Global nbt data storage and retrieval

-Some WIP/partially implemented features
-- Support for radial gui elements
+- Support for radial gui elements and some helper methods regarding that
+- Custom async tick events able set by millisecond

 Some planned features
 - RGB shenanigans